bitly/sprinterns2023/README.md

 Click the “<> Code” Dropdown button and toggle to SSH Copy the url: git@github.com:bitly/sprinterns2023.git

-Open a terminal window on your computer.
+Open a Terminal window on your computer.
 If you have a Mac, this should be pretty straightforward (although we may need to install Git if you haven’t used it before).
 If you’re on a windows computer, we may need to install a git specific terminal - we’ll figure it out together!

 `$ cd` (to get into your home directory